TheGeneticsGuy/Guild-Roster-Manager/GRM - To Do List.md

 * BanList is outdated scrollframe format - just realized it is NOT a hybridscrollframe and needs to be updated.
 Completely forgot about this.

-* Adjust sync leadership structure and restrict sync leadership to the highest rank - if someone inquires who Is Leader and you determine they are a higher rank than you, then do not respond and let them reassess leadership.

 * Replace GRM.SlimName everywhere with GRM.FormatName -- this is to give player the option choose the full name or the slimname, and only force the full name as needed on the backend database.

-* Leverage and/or support the LibAlts library so that the information could be shared with other addons - LibSharedMedia compatibility
+Right now it is my own discretionary use and should me normalized.

+* Leverage LibAlts data if it is found.
+Not relying on it, just pulling the data to help the alt lists automatically.

 * Auto set verified join date when you self join a guild.

 * Auto-select proper font when adjusting the language.

-* Slash command to force all epoch stamps to be time() for sync purposes.
-Or, option for guild restore to force all updates to be today's date as well so resync doesn't just wipeout backup.

 * Add slash command /grm search to bring up audit window with search

-* On Sync request, check for a GRM user of higher rank, not just time, possibly designate new syncLeader

 * When configuring a guild for the first time, scan the log for recent changes and add those to the log immediately.